tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Spell-catching Gloves

+_Recharge 11+:_ The fingertips of these elbow-length gloves are made of rare metals.
+When a nearby ally misses every target with a spell attack, that ally can recast the spell, using your position as the origin point and with targets of your choosing.

+**Quirk:** Eager for your friends to fail so that you look better.

+---

 #### Steel Fist of the Crusader

 _Recharge 6+:_ When you hit a demon with an attack, you may roll an extra d6 for damage for every positive relationship die you have with the Crusader (champion: d8; epic: d12).